 Let me set the stage, it was our last full day in town and I still had a list of many, many things I wanted to see and do.
 A food tour, yes was on the list, but so was a lot of other things.
 But, the Seafood Tour was one of the best three hours we spent in Key West.

-I had taken the Southernmost food tour before and was really impressed.
+I have taken the Southernmost food tour before and was really impressed.
 This tour was just as impressive.
-In tow, this trip was my brother in law.
-The food tour gave him an opportunity to see more of the Island, hear someone else tell stories about Key West and taste downright spectacular food.
-What a food tour does is highlight a section of Key West, let you learn all about its history and taste the food of the area.
+In tow, this trip was my brother-in-law.
+The food tour gave him an opportunity to see more of the Island, hear someone else tell stories about Key West, and taste downright spectacular food.
+What a food tour does is highlight a section of Key West, let you learn all about its history, and taste the food of the area.
 It’s the perfect way to show off Key West to first-timers and return visitors.
 We all can learn something!

 This tour is about 3 hours and focuses on the seafood industry and the historic seaport.
 Honestly, I learned new and interesting tidbits from the tour.
 Our tour guide told us stories, both personal and about Key West, and I was sad to see the tour end.